codewithtrisha09/codewithtrisha09/README.md

 **Bharatanatyam Hand Gesture Recognition**

-A computer vision system that recognizes Bharatanatyam hand gestures using hand landmark detection and machine learning.
+A computer vision system that recognizes Bharatanatyam hand gestures through hand landmark detection and machine learning classification.

 Built using **MediaPipe and OpenCV**, with a machine learning classifier trained on a large custom dataset.